freqtrade/freqtrade/docs/telegram-usage.md

 }
 ```

-For the Freqtrade configuration, you can then use the the full value (including `-` if it's there) as string:
+For the Freqtrade configuration, you can then use the full value (including `-` if it's there) as string:

 ```json
    "chat_id": "-1001332619709"